xangelcoded/G1_NU_AI_Admissions/README.md

 gdown --folder doesn’t fetch files

-Make sure the Drive folder sharing is set to “Anyone with the link can view,” then rerun the command. gdown supports folder downloads.
-GitHub

-.env variables aren’t loading

-Confirm the file is named .env at the project root; python-dotenv reads key=value lines and exports them before your app initializes.
-PyPI

-Development Tips
-Keep secrets in .env; never hardcode credentials. python-dotenv helps follow 12-factor practices.
-PyPI

-Start your repo with a README and a solid .gitignore (use GitHub’s Python template).
-GitHub Docs

-Add screenshots to a docs/ folder and reference them with Markdown if helpful.

-Security
-Never commit .env, database files, or model binaries.

-Prefer App Passwords + 2FA for Gmail SMTP.
-Google Help

-License
-Add a license (MIT is common for student projects).
-It clarifies reuse for reviewers and classmates.

 Credits
 Project Team: Angel Malaluan, Marc Miranda, Ian Medina, Katrina Pasadilla, Kenneth Averion, Ameril Mampao

-javascript
-Copy code